 History of our restaurant

-What is San Clemente Restaurant?
-Without a doubt, many people would say that it is the culmination of a whole life dedicated to the hospitality sector.
+What is San Clemente’s story?
+Many would say it is the culmination of a whole lifetime dedicated to providing food and wine for the public.

-During the hard post-war years, they were forced to emigrate in order to flourish.
-They ended up in Zurich working in the hospitality sector, but always with the same idea on their minds: to come back some day to their home country and run their own business.
+During the hard post-war years, they were forced to emigrate in order to improve their circumstances.
+They ended up in Zurich, working in the hospitality sector, but always with the same two ideas in mind: to come back one day to the their homeland and set up their own business.

-After many years of hard work, they finally had the opportunity to return.
-They did not hesitate a second.
-Thus, destiny brought them back to Santiago de Compostela, where they were finally able to run their own restaurant, San Clemente Restaurant.
+After many years of hard work, they finally got the opportunity to return, and they didn’t hesitate for a moment.
+So destiny brought them back to Santiago de Compostela where, at last, they were able to run their own restaurant, San Clemente.

-Not much time had passed before San Clemente became a benchmark in the city and a meeting point for a wide range of people from the surroundings.
+It was not long before San Clemente became a focal point in the city and the meeting place of choice for a wide range of people from the surrounding area.

-The restaurant is located in the heart of the historic quarter and in the square that gives its name.
-It is just few meters from the busiest streets, enough to go almost unnoticed for the visitors to the city but not for its inhabitants…
+The restaurant is in the heart of Santiago’s historic old town, in the square that gives us our name: San Clemente.
+It is just a few metres from the busiest streets, in a place quiet enough to go almost unnoticed for the visitors to the city, but not for the locals…

-Today, more than 40 years later, the restaurant is completely renovated and adapted to a new era and trend.
-Miguel, its current manager and who grew up there, keeps its true to its essence: good food, good wine and good atmosphere.
+Today, more than 40 years on, the restaurant has been completely renovated, adapted to new times and trends.
+But Miguel, our current manager, who virtually grew up in the restaurant, keeps it faithful to its roots: good food, good wine and a great atmosphere.

-Manolo still visits regularly the restaurant and often unintentionally remembers how it all started.
-Tinino always observes what is happening there from his favourite place: “O rincón do patron”.
+Manolo still visits the restaurant regularly, and often can’t help remembering how it all began… and Tinino is always watching what’s going on, from his favourite place: “O rincón do patrón”.